Raoul Salan: World War II

 Until France's surrender in World War II, Colonel Salan commanded a battalion of Senegalese troops.
-At first he sided with the Vichy Government, but when the tide turned to the Allied side, he campaigned hard and successfully in southern France with General Jean de Lattre de Tassigny's troops.

-Between the world wars he was attached in various capacities to the Ministry of Colonies, and in 1941–43 he served with the Free French forces in French West Africa.
+He initially sided with the Vichy Government, but defected to the Allies in December 1942, following the occupation of Vichy France in Case Anton.
+Between the World Wars he was attached in various capacities to the Ministry of Colonies, and in 1941–43 he served with the Free French forces in French West Africa.
 After participating in the Allied invasion of France in 1944, he went to Indochina in 1945 and was commander in chief there during 1952–53.

 Indochina and Algeria

 Salan served as the commander of French forces in Vietnam from 1945 to 1947.
 By 1948, he was commander of all French land forces in East Asia, and after the death of Jean de Lattre de Tassigny in 1952, Salan became the commander-in-chief in Indochina.

 Salan served as commander-in-chief of French forces in French Algeria in 1956.
+In 1958, he established special military internment centers for PAM rebels.
+The Minister of Interior declared a state of emergency, while the army engaged in a "struggle against the terrorism" of the FLN.
+Special powers were devolved to the military and were returned to civilian powers only in September 1959, when Charles de Gaulle made his speech on self-determination.
+General Salan refused to apply the Geneva Conventions ratified by France in 1951 because the detainees were not POWs.
+The civil authorities had different attitudes concerning the use of torture by the military.

 In 1958, Salan called for the return to power of Charles De Gaulle, believing that the latter would protect French Algeria.
 He retired shortly after, first moving to Spain, then to mainland France.
 He was banned from entering Algeria in 1960.

 Nevertheless, Salan returned to Algeria to organize the putsch on 21 April 1961 with André Zeller, Edmond Jouhaud and Maurice Challe.
 After the failure of the putsch, he became the chief of Organisation armée secrète (OAS), which attempted to disrupt the April 1962 Peace Evian Accords.
-He was arrested in April 1962.

-Salan was charged with treason and condemned in absentia to death.
-Then, in April 1962, he was arrested in Algiers.
-The death sentence on him was commuted to life imprisonment.
-He was pardoned in 1968.
+Salan, who was sentenced to death in absentia, was arrested in April 1962.
+He was tried for treason and sentenced to life in prison.
+Salan was pardoned and released from prison in June 1968.
+He was amnestied by the French parliament and re-instated to the rank of general in 1982.